blazux/LLM-Lab/README.md

 Then configure the size of the model :
  - Embedding (`d_model`) must be divisible by the number of attention heads
- - If you use Grouped Query Attention number number of attention heads must be divisible by KV heads `n_kv_heads`
+ - If you use Grouped Query Attention : number of attention heads must be divisible by KV heads `n_kv_heads`

 ### Base training :